Advocacy Day Photography: Pancreatic Cancer Network 2017

 As you may already know, we are given the right to bring our concerns to our representatives in Washington DC under the US Constitution.
 The more people show up to talk to their representatives the more voices are heard, and, boy do the dedicated activists at the Pancreatic Cancer Network know about showing up in big numbers!

-They are among an elite when it comes to providing strong leadership in non-profits that advocate for their cause.
+They are among the elite when it comes to providing strong leadership in non-profits that advocate for their cause.
 Not only does the Pancreatic Cancer Network send hundreds (I think this year was over 600) passionate supporters to advocate for the fight against this dreadful disease, but it provides intense targeted education to advocates before they descend on Capitol Hill.

 This year, with the potential loss of health care, as well as deep cuts in cancer research looming on the horizon, it was especially important to be active and in front of their Senators and Congressman.
 You can’t make your Senator or Congressman change their mind.
 But you can help them to understand why something is important.
-And if their actions are going to adversely affect you in a radical or other way, at least make them look you in the eye and tell you why.
+And if their actions are going to adversely affect you in a radical way, at least make them look you in the eye and tell you why.
 And then you can choose to thank them or decide if they should be your elected official next time around!

 So why are there photographers during advocacy day?